Aquarian-Rising/FLOS/README.md

 - [Roadmap and Tasks](#roadmap-and-tasks)
 - [License](#license)
 - [Contact](#contact)

-## Related Projects

-This repository develops the FLOS operating system, which embeds and launches the FLO Network.
-For the core decentralized protocol and network details, check out the sister project: [FLO Network Repository](https://github.com/Aquarian-Rising/FLO_Network).

 ## Part 1: The Precipice: The Unavoidable Twin Challenges of the Near Future